Lenovo Intelligent Computing Orchestration (LiCO)Product Guide

 Users can take advantage of Lenovo Accelerated AI templates, industry-standard HPC and AI templates, submit generic jobs as scripts via the Common Job template, as well as create their own templates requesting specified parameters.

-The figures below display three job templates.
+The two figures below display two job templates.

 - Jobs menu – displays a dashboard listing queued jobs and their statuses.
 In addition, you can select the job and see results and logs pertaining to the job in progress (or after completion.)